 # Quick CSV import and view header import pandas as pd dataframe = pd.read_csv("0117rates.csv") print dataframe.head(5)

-Here we import Pandas and load the datafile into a dataframe.
-I abbreviated the filename, the January 2017 exchange rates for selected countries and the Canadian dollar.
-Running this brief script you will notice that the header contains some extra info which Pandas cannot sort out.
-Also, the data is really tab separated rather than a comma separated, and this is something you will encounter often: variations in file formatting.
+Here we import Pandas and load the data file into a data frame.
+I abbreviated the filename, the January 2017 exchange rates for selected countries, and the Canadian dollar.
+Running this brief script you will notice that the header contains some extra info that Pandas cannot sort out.
+Also, the data is really tab-separated rather than a comma-separated, and this is something you will encounter often: variations in file formatting.
 The easiest solution to reformat this dataset is to open it in your favorite editor and replace spaces with commas, and double quotes with nothing.
 Now it looks more like a CSV.

 Next, note the series and label descriptions begin at A12.
 Loading this table without cleaning first will produce the error, “error tokenizing data” generated by Pandas, because it does not know what to do with all the extra text.
 The easy way to manage this is to create a second copy of the CSV and delete the extra header info.
 In fact, if you can recognize the country codes, go ahead and delete all the text above the column headers.
 Now run the above script again and you should see the clean column headers and the first five rows of data.
 For a complete introduction to techniques of machine learning and popular development platforms, please have a look at our ByteScout tutorial which includes a TensorFlow starter with MNIST image processing.

 Quandl famously hosts rich and robust financial analysis and forecasting datasets for public access.
 In this example, USA gross domestic product change data are first displayed in the graph tab.
 After selecting the time params of your choice and examining the chart, click the table tab to see the download button and method of access options as shown in the figure at right.
 Quandl supports Excel’s external data source functions, along with API access via standard languages, including R which is especially suited for statistical methods.